CityOfZion/wallet-connect-sdk/packages/wallet-connect-sdk-react/README.md

   chains: ["neo3:testnet", "neo3:mainnet"], // the blockchains your dapp accepts to connect
   logger: "debug", // use debug to show all log information on browser console
   methods: ["invokeFunction"], // which RPC methods do you plan to call
-  relayServer: "wss://relay.walletconnect.org", // we are using walletconnect's official relay server
+  relayServer: "wss://relay.walletconnect.org", // we are using walletconnect's official relay server,
+  qrCodeModal: true, // to show a QRCode modal when connecting.
+Another option would be to listen to proposal event and handle it manually, described later
   appMetadata: {
     name: "MyApplicationName", // your application name to be displayed on the wallet
     description: "My Application description", // description to be shown on the wallet